 Responsibilities of Southampton Medical Students

 A medical student is studying not only for a university degree but also a professional qualification.
-Upon successful completion of the training he/she will not only have the BM degree but also be able to practise as a doctor.
+Upon successful completion of the training he/she will not only have the BMBS degree but also be able to practise as a doctor.
 The training, therefore, is conducted in an environment that requires medical students to behave throughout their training in ways that are consistent with the principles of medical professional practice.
 Find out more